-Sudipto Mundle (sudipto.mundle@gmail.com) is Distinguished Fellow at the National Council of Applied Economic Research, New Delhi.
-Satadru Sikdar (satadru.sikdar@nipfp.org.in) is a faculty at the National Institute of Public Finance and Policy, New Delhi.
 India is an economy chronically under fiscal stress.
-The tax to gross domestic product (GDP) ratio has remained below 18% (central plus state governments),1 while expenditure has progressively increased to 29% of GDP.2 Large fiscal deficits and even larger public sector borrowing requirements (PSBR) remain a chronic problem.3 In this context, the high incidence of budget subsidies-the unrecovered cost of publicly provided private services-has always been an important policy concern.
+The tax: GDP ratio has remained below 18 percent2 (central plus state governments) while expenditure has progressive increased to 29 percent3 of GDP.
+Large fiscal deficits and even larger public sector borrowing requirements (PSBR), remain a chronic problem.4 In this context the high incidence of budget subsidies, the unrecovered cost of publicly provided private services, has always been an important policy concern.

-In a paper published in 1991, Mundle and Rao estimated the total volume of explicit and implicit budget subsidies for the central and state governments at 14.4% in 1987-88.4 Several estimates of subsidies were published subsequently by their colleagues at the National Institute of Public Finance and Policy (NIPFP).
-Though these were conceptually similar to the Mundle-Rao estimates, they were not strictly comparable and coverage varied from an all-India estimate to estimates for the central government to estimates for selected states.5 Responding to persistent demands for replicating the original Mundle-Rao estimate, we have now estimated implicit and explicit budget subsidies for the years 1987-88, 2011-12 and 2015-16.

-Though the incidence of subsidies is lower today than 30 years ago, it still amounts to over 10% of GDP, and over half of this is for non-merit subsidies.
+In a paper published in 1991 one of the present authors and M. Govinda Rao estimated the total volume of explicit and implicit budget subsidies for the central and state governments at 14.4 per cent in 1987-885.
+Several estimates of subsidies were published subsequently by their colleagues at NIPFP.
+Though these were conceptually similar to the Mundle-Rao estimates they were not strictly comparable and coverage varied from an all India estimate to estimates for the central government to estimates for selected states.6 Responding to persistent demands for replicating the original Mundle-Rao estimate, we have now estimated implicit and explicit budget subsidies for the years 1987-88, 2011-12 and 2015-16.
+Though the incidence of subsidies is lower today than thirty years ago, it still amounts to over 10 per cent of GDP, and over half of this is for non-merit subsidies.
 Rationalising these subsidies, along with other fiscal reform measures, would free up considerable fiscal space for an inclusive growth revival strategy without raising tax rates and cutting down on the fiscal deficit at the same time.